top of page

 CANNING INSTRUCTIONS

-Pour or ladle the marmalade into clean, hot, half-pint-sized jars leaving ¼ inch headspace.
+Using a jar funnel, pour or ladle the marmalade into clean, hot, half-pint-sized jars leaving ¼ inch headspace.

 Place the lids and rings on fingertip tight.

-Process for 15 minutes in a boiling water bath at sea level or adjust for your elevation.
+Process for 15 minutes in a boiling water bath canner at sea level or adjust for your elevation.

 4 half-pints of Cherry Orange Marmalade that have been processed in a water bath canner.